S-March/smarchWatch_Public/README.md

 ![smarchWatch](glamourShot.jpg)

 ## Other Useful Links
+To download the SDK for the DA14683, you can [click this link](https://support.dialog-semiconductor.com/system/files/restricted/DA1468x_DA15xxx_SDK_1.0.14.1081.zip)

 If you want to order PCBs from the same place I did, you can [click this link](https://www.pcbway.com/project/shareproject/smarchWatch.html).

 For more info on the build process and a blog describing the process, [click here](https://imgur.com/a/FSBwD3g).